crewstyle/OlympusZeus/README.md

 4) Building menus
 -----------------

-The last step is to build menus and get your pages available in the adminbar menu.
+The last step is to build menus and get your pages available in the admin menu.

     $tea->buildMenus();